Mediterranean Seafarer

 Included with Cruise & Fly -

-FREE prestige select beverage package PLUS FREE pre-paid gratuities - EXCLUSIVE to SixStarCruises
+FREE prestige select beverage package included worth up to $59.95pppd - when booking with SixStarCruises

 Flights and overseas transfers